zummach/osm-tiles-docker/README.md

 ## About

-The container runs Ubuntu 14.04 (Trusty) and is based on the [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).
+The container runs Ubuntu 14.04 (Trusty) and is based on [erikj/baseimage](https://hub.docker.com/r/erikj/baseimage), which is an adaptation of
+[phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).
 It
 includes: